dyne/devuan-sdk/README.md

 figuring out why Debian developers think is a good idea to write from scratch a new shell called Dash.

-Well, nevermind.
+Nevermind.
 Unpack and enter the SDK directory.
 Have a look at the `config` file, which mostly works with its defaults.

 To import the source packages we already have in devuan, make sure you have a gitlab account and then do: